 No doubt you’ve heard of the idea of adrenal fatigue.

-The concept that your adrenal (stress response system) in your body can become overloaded and therefore "poops" out over time causing a reduction in adrenal hormones - specifically cortisol.
+The concept is that your adrenal (stress response system) system in your body can become overloaded and therefore “poops” out over time causing a reduction in adrenal hormones.

 Does that mean the concept of adrenal fatigue doesn’t exist?

 Hardly, it just means that we probably don’t understand this condition very well.

 Adrenal fatigue probably refers to a combination of hypercortisolism, hypocortisolism, and cortisol receptor resistance which manifest as the symptoms of “adrenal fatigue”.

 You know, the symptoms like: